lupyuen/lupyuen.github.io/src/testbot.md

   .list()           // Return as a list
-  .all(true)        // All Notifications: Read and Unread .send()           // Send the Request to GitHub .await?;          // Block until completed
+  .all(true)        // All Notifications: Read and Unread .send()           // Send the Request to GitHub .await?;          // Wait until completed

 // For Every Notification...
 for n in notifications {

-  // Handle only Mentions
+  // We handle only Mentions
   let reason = &n.reason;
   if reason != "mention" { continue; }

-  // Fetch the PR from the Notification
+  // We handle only PR Notifications
-  // Handle only PR Notifications let pr_url = n.subject.url.clone().unwrap();  // https://api.github.com/repos/lupyuen2/wip-nuttx/pulls/88
+  // Fetch the PR from the Notification let pr_url = n.subject.url.clone().unwrap();  // https://api.github.com/repos/lupyuen2/wip-nuttx/pulls/88
   if !pr_url.as_str().contains("/pulls/") { continue; }